GowthamanG/tree-regularisation/README.md

 ## Data sets
 This code base contains implementation to generate synthetic, two-dimensional data sets.
-The "Parabola data set" would have data instances in the 2D space [0, 1.5] x [0, 1.5], and uses a parabola function as decision function to separate the data into classes.
+The "Parabola data set" would have data instances in a 2D space [0, 1.5] x [0, 1.5], and uses a parabola function as decision function to separate the data into either class 0 or 1.
 The "Cosine data set", uses the cosine function in the space [-6, 6] x [-2, 2].
 Run the following command to generate the data sets.

 ```